br-automation-com/paho.mqtt.c-ar/README.md

 Everytime a new connection with a MQTT broker is desired, an IotMqttClient FUB must be used.
 Then, depending on the pubish/subscribe needs, it is possible to associate from 0 to 50 IotMqttPublish or IotMqttSubscribe FUBs.

 Here are some simple samples.
+Before running them,**it is important to change the ClientID** parameter to a customized one, since the **ClientID must be unique** in the broker.

 - Publish sample